Miguelinskey/nv-primer/README.md

 # Nuvocargo Primer

-This repository contains a custom build of Primer CSS, tailored for Nuvocargo with our own nuvocargo-light theme and color-modes structure & variables.
-It's designed to stay in sync with upstream Primer while allowing for requirements.
+This is a custom build of Primer CSS especially tailored for Nuvocargo.
+It's designed to stay in sync with upstream Primer, features support for nuvocargo-light & nuvocargo-dark themes and includes enhanced documentation site.

 ## Quick Start